EBI-Metagenomics/genomes-catalogue-pipeline/README.md

-# MGnify genome analysis CWL pipeline
+# MGnify genome analysis pipeline

 MGnify CWL pipeline to characterize a set of isolate or metagenome-assembled genomes (MAGs) using the workflow described in the following publication: